All secondary school students are potential candidates.

 Visiting students arrive in Canada in mid-August and return home in early October/November.

-Canadian students depart for their exchange destination in early February and return home in early/late April.
+Canadian students depart for their exchange destination in early February and return home in early/late April/early May.

 If you are interested in one of CEEF's shorter-term exchanges to France or Spain, please click on "Does CEEF organize any Summer Programs?"
 These exchanges do not involve school time!
 (Summer Exchanges are available only to students living in Ontario.)

 In addition to Two/Three-month international programs, CEEF organizes extremely popular "cultural" exchanges during the summer months.
 Summer Exchanges do not involve any school time.

 Secondary students may apply for France and Spain.
 Elementary students may only apply for France.

 Summer exchanges are available only to Ontario students.
 All departures are from Pearson International Airport.